efreitasn/maskose/packages/maskose/README.md

 ## Recipes

 ### Currency mask
-A currency mask is the perfect use case for the rightToLeft option in the mkFormat function.
+A currency mask is the perfect use case for the rightToLeft option in the mkMaskValue function.
 ```javascript
 const mask = mkMask(
   mkCharRepeat(2, mkCharNum())),